robot-com/oss/packages/reliable-backend-framework/README.md

 ### Defining the Backend

 The first step is to define the structure of your application using `defineBackend`.
-This function types your application and declares its queues and their associated middleware.
+This function types your application and declares its queues.

 `app.ts`:
 ```ts